 How to File a Complaint

-File a complaint or grievance with your plan
+File a Grievance with your Plan

 You have a right to file a complaint with your health plan.
 A complaint is also called a grievance.
 You might want to try talking to your doctor about the problem first.
 To file a complaint:

 - Call the Member/Customer Service phone number for your health plan.
+You can also file a complaint by letter or email.

 - State clearly that you want to file a formal complaint and then explain the problem.